 The goal of the Tribal Air Quality Program (TAQP) is to support tribal clean air initiatives at the local-community, regional and national levels.
 Indian tribes have express authority under the Clean Air Act to manage air quality on their reservations.
 The TAQP assists tribal environmental staff as they build their air quality programs by providing staff support and direct technical assistance.
 The TAQP also strives to increase the awareness in tribal communities of the importance of maintaining good air quality and provides educational materials about the human health effects of exposure to air pollution.
-The TAQP promotes pollution prevention efforts, tracks and analyzes policy development and changes related to air quality, and provides a forum for discussion of local and regional tribal air quality issues.
+The TAQP promotes pollution prevention efforts, tracks and analyzes air policy development and/or changes, and distributes information

 The objectives of the program are to: